 Broker and corporate finance team

 Pricing your shares is an essential step in the listing process.
-If the valuation of your business is inflated, your IPO will fall flat due to a lack of demand; but price too low and you’ll miss out on a valuable influx of cash, which will instead slip into the pockets of IPO investors.
+If the valuation of your business is inflated, your IPO will fall flat due to a lack of demand, but price too low and you’ll miss out on a valuable influx of cash, which will instead slip into the pockets of IPO investors.

-People need to know about your intention to float on the stock market, so businesses undertake a ‘roadshow’ circuit of potential investors to promote the event.
+Businesses undertake a ‘roadshow’ circuit of potential investors to promote the event.
 The plan is to drum up enthusiasm for your stock and ensure a busy first day on the market.

-Financing your business can be a tricky process, especially when you’re seeking the support of an investor.
 Whatever stage you’re at in terms of funding rounds and your business’ growth, our team of solicitors specialise in supporting start-ups and scale-ups in all aspects of their legal requirements, from writing investment agreements to advice on stakeholder split, to intellectual property rights, commercial contracts, employment law and beyond.